airbytehq/airbyte/docs/contributing-to-airbyte/updating-documentation.md

    ```

 {% hint style="info" %}
 While cloning on Windows, you might encounter errors about long filenames.
-Refer the instruction [here](../deploying-airbyte/local-deployment.md#handling-long-filename-error) to correct it.
+Refer to the instructions [here](../deploying-airbyte/local-deployment.md#handling-long-filename-error) to correct it.
 {% endhint %}

 3. Modify the documentation.